Skip Navigation Links

 Families of Carrigtwohill

-It is believed, according to Gibson’s ‘History of Cork’, the anglicised Cotter family name has its origins as Scandinavian
+According to Gibson’s ‘History of Cork’, the anglicised Cotter family name has its origins as Scandinavian “Kotter” of northern

-castle, had forfeited his estates as a consequence Irish War of 1641.
+Castle, had forfeited his estates as a consequence Irish War of 1641, whose name is listed on the “Forfeiting Proprietors in Ireland

-being Anngrove, formally known as Ballinsperig, with further property interests in Queenstown “the Cove of Cork”.
+being Anngrove, formally known as Ballinsperry finally becoming Ballinsperrig, with further property interests in Queenstown “

 Edmond died in 1660, and is memorialised by an Italian plaque of marble which once was surmounted upon the ancient family vault